Cosby5/All-My-Stars/README.md

 - [jcbf/smf-spf](https://github.com/jcbf/smf-spf) - It's a lightweight, fast and reliable Sendmail milter that implements the Sender Policy Framework
 - [juce/lua-resty-shell](https://github.com/juce/lua-resty-shell) - tiny subprocess/shell library to use with OpenResty application server

+## MATLAB

+- [michtesar/emotion_reader](https://github.com/michtesar/emotion_reader) - Hackaton Hack-The-Brain project of reading emotion in real time with Biosemi ActiveTwo EEG
+- [JinwYu/ABS-Simulation](https://github.com/JinwYu/ABS-Simulation) - Simulating an Anti-lock braking system using Matlab.
+This was a projekt in the course TNM085 at Linkoping University, 2015.

 ## Makefile

 - [thirtythreeforty/businesscard-linux](https://github.com/thirtythreeforty/businesscard-linux) - A Buildroot distribution small enough to run on my business card